 One theory about the link between anemia and pagophagia is that chewing ice makes people with iron deficiency anemia feel more alert.
 In a 2014 study, people with iron deficiency anemia who chewed ice performed better on tests for attention and response time.

 The researchers suggest that the coldness might increase blood flow to the brain by constricting blood vessels or activating the nervous system.

 Pregnancy, menstruation, and breastfeeding

 Iron deficiency anemia may develop during pregnancy, menstruation, and breastfeeding.
-Researchers note that during these times, people have an increased risk of compulsive ice cravings.

 Some people chew on ice to help cope with emotional stress.